ikmb/dragen-variant-calling/docs/usage.md

 FAM1,I33977-L2,HHNVKDRXX.2.I33977-L2,I33977-L2,I33977-L2,2,/work_ifs/sukmb352/projects/exomes/SF_Exome-Val_IDTv2_01/data/I33977-L2_S59_L002_R1_001.fastq.gz,/work_ifs/sukmb352/projects/exomes/SF_Exome-Val_IDTv2_01/data/I33977-L2_S59_L002_R2_001.fastq.gz,0,0,other,0
 ```

 If your libraries were sequenced across multiple lanes, specify this via the Lane column.
-The pipeline will correctly group multi-lane libaries.
+The pipeline will correctly group multi-lane libraries.
 The samplesheet generator script should take care of this, usually.

 Please note that the names of the final files will use the value you have entered for `RGSM` (sample ID) as their root name.
 The folder structure users the pattern `indivID/RGSM/RGSM_results`.